What is it?

 There may also be discussions around sensory processing differences but these do not currently form part of the diagnostic decision making process in Sandwell.
 For a diagnosis to be achieved it would need to be demonstrated that these difficulties cannot be explained in any other way.

-If you are a parent of a child who is going through the assessment process or who has just had a diagnosis the charity Family Action has launched a befriending service to support families through that difficult time.
+If you are a parent of a child who is going through the assessment process or who has just had a diagnosis the charity Family Action provides services to support families through that difficult time.

 Services and Support

 There are a number of organisations and services that can support you and your child whether or not you have a diagnosis of autism spectrum disorder: